unicitynetwork/execution-model-tex/PROTOCOL_DOCUMENTATION.md

   - h_tx ∈ {0,1}^λ: Hash of transaction (but not transaction details)

 Information Hidden from Unicity Service:
-  - Token ID, type, or any token-specific data
+  - Token ID, type, or auxiliary data
   - Transaction recipient or transfer amount
   - Actual token state contents (only sees hash)
   - Relationship between different transactions by same owner